hubbleui/framework/src/docs/08_feedback/01_message.md

 ### CSS Customization

 Messages use local CSS variables on `.msg` for enhanced component customization and styling.
-Values for the CSS variables are set via Sass, so pre-compilation customization is still supported, too.
+Values for the CSS variables are set via Sass, so pre-compilation customization is still supported too.

 Customization via Sass can be made in the `src/scss/_config.scss` file in Hubble's source.